tinymce/tinymce-docs/migration-from-4x.md

 * While [`onpostrender`](https://www.tiny.cloud/docs/advanced/creating-a-custom-button/#togglebutton) only ran once, when the editor was created, [`onSetup`]({{site.baseurl}}/ui-elements/typesoftoolbarbuttons/#basicbuttonexampleandexplanation) runs every time a component is rendered, e.g. for a menu item, every time its menu becomes visible.  `onSetup` now has an API containing some helper functions.
 Each type of toolbar button has a different API.
 * You can configure `onSetup` to return a function, which will be automatically be called `onTeardown` of the component, e.g. when a menu item's menu is closed.
-  * If `onSetup` listens to any events using editor.on(eventName, callback) it should return a editor.off(eventName, callback) callback to unbind the event on teardown.
+  * If `onSetup` listens to any events using editor.on(eventName, callback) it should return a editor.off(eventName, callback) callback to unbind the event on tear down.
 This is particularly important if `onSetup` listens to any events using `editor.on(eventName, callback)`.
 Unless the event was `'init'`, `onSetup` should return `(buttonApi) => ed.off(eventName, callback)`.
 The **teardown** callback function will automatically be called by the editor when necessary.

-  * If some functionality should only run when the editor is first initialized, it should be passed to `editor.on('init', callback)` as the callback function.
+> Caution: If some functionality should only run when the editor is first initialized, it should be passed to `editor.on('init', callback)` as the callback function.

 Example: